 About the Verner Awards

-Nominations for the 2020 Elizabeth O’Neill Verner Governor’s Awards for the Arts are due by 5 p.m.
-ET on Friday, November 8, 2019.
+Nominations for the 2020 Elizabeth O’Neill Verner Governor’s Awards for the Arts were due Friday, November 8, 2019.

 The nine appointed commissioners of the South Carolina Arts Commission may choose not to present an award in a particular category in a given year.
 In addition to the categories below, the S.C.
 Arts Commission may choose to give Special Awards for achievements falling outside the defined categories.
 Restrictions